- Home

 Medical Appointments

 Every effort should be made to arrange appointments outside of school hours.
 If this is not possible, the appointment card or letter should be shown to reception.
+If possible, try to attend school up until/or after the appointment in order to maintain good attendance and not miss vital learning time.

 Type of Letter - What does it Mean